No to San Diego school layoffs! Defend the right to high quality public education!

 11 April 2017

 There is widespread opposition to the layoff of 1,500 educators and school staff by the San Diego Unified School District (SDUSD).
-Claims by district officials that there is “no money” for the schools in the wealthiest state in the wealthiest country in the world is simply unbelievable.
+Claims by district officials that there is “no money” for the schools in the wealthiest state in the wealthiest country in the world are simply unbelievable.

 District officials say the $124 million deficit is caused by declining attendance, along with rising health care costs.
 This is a self-fulfilling prophecy.
 Federal, state and local officials have siphoned money from the public schools to boost investment opportunities and charter school operators.
 This has led to deteriorating school conditions and falling student enrollment.
 The new layoffs and budget cuts will only accelerate this destructive process.